ErinCoughlan/cs-submission-site/README.md

    file system right now.
 Since we’re already using MongoDB, it might make sense to use GridFS or similar.
  * Locking files while grading them is not implemented.
+ * There is currently no information about Euros.
+Although we keep track of the times assignments are due and the times that students submit, we don’t actually use Euros.

 ## Current Known Bugs/Problems ##
  * Deleting an assignment or a file could potentially cause major problems since student files only reference the array index of their assignment and template.